JulienCouzinie/Grafolana/README.md

 User source account -> Pool 1 [GAP] Pool 2 -> User destination accounts

 This is purely a technical choice to allow to link nodes and show a consolidated view of the flow and does not represents an actual transfer.

+Swap will appear on the graph as a link with dotted style like the image above.
+Mouse hovering the swap's link will provide with detailed infos about the swap.

+Note that you first need to expand the Swap Routers and/or Swap programs in the "General" section of the "Graph Controls" panel to be able to see the virtual swaps transfers.

 ##### Burn & MintTo
 ![Burn & MintTo](doc/burnminto.png)